 However, once you get close to the 40lb mark or above you’ll find that the waist belt doesn’t quite have as much vertical support as a true backpacking-style pack.
 This isn’t too much of an issue for the average person but is still important to keep in mind if you’re planning on using it for serious weekend backpacking trips.

-Overall the 3 Day Assault Pack is an highly durable, attractively designed backpack that is far tougher than the average person really needs.
-It retails for $325 (For the latest prices and discounts, check here) which is very reasonable for the quality and lifespan you’ll get from it.
+Bottom Line: Overall the 3 Day Assault Pack is an highly durable, attractively designed backpack that is far tougher than the average person really needs.
+It retails for around $350 (but check this listing directly for the latest) which is very reasonable for the quality and lifespan you’ll get from it.
 It is the ideal size for a variety of activities, whether it’s traveling, hiking, military, or sports.